bithammer-fi/munin-nginx-geoip-plugin/README.md

 munin-nginx-geoip-plugin
 ========================

-Munin plugin for monitorin Nginx accesses by country.
+Munin plugin for monitoring Nginx accesses by country.

 # Setup